Anuneet2003/whatsappbot/README.md

-# WhatsApp Message Sender
+# WhatsAppbot
 ## Introduction

-The **WhatsApp Message Sender** is a Python application designed to automate the process of sending WhatsApp messages through `pywhatkit`.
+The **WhatsAppbot** is a Python application designed to automate the process of sending WhatsApp messages through `pywhatkit`.
 It allows you to send messages to both individual contacts and groups.
 You can run it interactively through the console or directly pass arguments via command-line for automation.
 This tool also includes validation for inputs and logging for tracking message statuses.

 ---